thatmlopsguy/remote-pt/docs/guide/interviews/initial.md

 Ask Questions.
 Use your research to ask thoughtful questions specific to the company and role.

 Refer to your research to highlight what excites you about the company and position.

+If audio or video fails during your interview, use the chat function to communicate with the interviewer.
+Always keep your phone nearby as a backup option for continuing the conversation over a regular phone call.
+If you experience any technical difficulties with seeing or hearing the interviewer, don't hesitate to speak up so the issue can be addressed promptly.

+When dealing with unexpected background noise such as sirens or construction, address the interruption professionally by apologizing for the disturbance.
+You can ask for a brief pause until the noise subsides, or temporarily mute your microphone until the noise has stopped.

+If you anticipate potential disruptions due to circumstances like school closures or family emergencies, inform the interviewer at the beginning of the interview.
+This allows both parties to adjust accordingly and plan for potential interruptions.
+When unexpected challenges arise during the interview, remain composed and work collaboratively with the interviewer to find suitable solutions.

 ## After the Interview